alexOlaru0131/Bachelor-Thesis-Autonomous-robot-with-probabilistic-trajectory-and-object-avoidance/README.md

-# Bachelor Thesis - Autonomous robot with probabilistic trajectory and object
+# Bachelor Thesis - Autonomous robot with probabilistic trajectory and object avoidance

 > THE CODE WILL NOT BE SHOWN ONLY AFTER FINISHING THE BACHELOR DEGREE